All Episodes

 I still don't really have the why anybody wants to do it.

-There's another business story in the news right now that is part of a technology that is very controversial, and no one knows where that is going either.
+There's another business story in the news right now that is part of a technology that is very controversial and no one knows where that is going either.

 And that's the whole controversy over Tesla and autopilot.

-You read all these articles, and I get every car magazine I think that exists.
+You read all these articles and I get every car magazine I think that exists.

 Okay, I'm a geek.

-I'm not into Pokemon, I'm into reading about cars.
+I'm into reading about cars.

 Classic stereotype that I am.

-And they all are on this the driverless car, the autonomous car, the driver assist, the safety features that are being put into automobiles.
+And they all are on this, the driverless car, the autonomous car, the driver assist, the safety features that are being put into automobiles.

 Tesla is one of the first to have an advanced form of autopilot, and they call it autopilot.

-You know what happened in Florida a couple of months ago, the story has been all over the news.
+You know what happened in Florida a couple of months ago?

-A guy is driving his Tesla in autopilot, apparently, according to a report watching a Harry Potter movie on his tablet, not paying attention to the road because autopilot is driving the car.
+A guy is driving his Tesla in autopilot, apparently, according to a report, watching a Harry Potter movie on his tablet, not paying attention to the road because autopilot is driving the car.

-Slow down if you're approaching to a car that's coming near you, break if you have to, and so on.
+Autopilot is supposed to be able to detect any hazard that's coming, slow down if you're approaching to a car that's coming near you, brake if you have to, and so on.

 So the guy's not paying any attention, and the next thing you know, drives full blast into the side of a semi and is killed.

-The explanation was that the white side of the semi and the glare and the fact that the semi was high in the air, the uh trailer was high in the air, that the autopilot saw literally right underneath it and didn't recognize it.
+The explanation was that the white side of the semi and the glare and the fact that the semi was high in the air, the trailer was high in the air, that the autopilot saw literally right underneath it and didn't recognize it.

 The National Transportation Safety Board has started an inquiry.

-Tesla's not the only car now with features like this.
+Tesla is not the only car now with features like this.

-Mercedes is touting its new e-class.
+Mercedes is touting its new E-Class.

 The Mercedes E-Class is a fairly big selling automobile.